Rita Moss: Personal life

 Lorita Waynesboro was born to parents Wayne Bernice Waynesboro and Minnie Peters.
 Prior to her settlement in New York, school and marriage records place Moss in Charleston, West Virginia and Lawrence, Ohio.
-She graduated with honors in 1936 from Garnet High School in Charleston, and played Mendelssohn's "War March of The Priests" on piano at the convocation.
 She had two sisters, Elnore and Frances, three and seven years younger respectively.

-In October 1935, she copyrighted a song called "You've Set My Heart On Fire" as Lorita Waynesboro, and in August 1937 she copyrighted another, called "Confusion" under the name of Lorita Waynesboro Davis.
 Moss appears to have never publicly discussed her family life; records show her father serving jail time as of 1935 and in a court case with Minnie over a property dispute, and as of 1940 the entire family living in an extended household with Fred Waynesboro (to whom Minnie is now married), and Lorita, now 21, married to Melvin Davis.

-She married Herbert Richard Moss on March 15, 1944 in Lawrence, Ohio, and retained the Moss surname for the duration of her professional career.
+She married Herbert Richard Moss on March 15, 1944, in Lawrence, Ohio, and retained the Moss surname for the duration of her professional career.

 As of 1964, Rita Moss was married to Bob Roszelle who was also her manager.

-She died on July 16, 2015 at her residence in San Diego, California, at the age of 97.
+She died on July 16, 2015, at her residence in San Diego, California, at the age of 97.